swaroop5454/Digital-Marketing-Campaign-performance/README.md

 ---
 ### **Insights from the Data:**

 The initial analysis of digital marketing campaign data reveals several trends and performance indicators, providing key takeaways for campaign optimization across platforms.
-Below are the preliminary insights derived from the data:
+Below are the preliminary insights derived from the data.
 ---
 #### Key Performance Metrics:
 1. **CTR (Click-Through Rate)**: